miekg/learninggo/interfaces.md

 Our function will receive a slice of empty interfaces at <1>.
 We then <2> use a type switch to find out what the actual type of the input is.
 And then <3>
-then sort accordingly.
+sort accordingly.
 And, when done, return <4> the sorted slice.

 But when we call this function with `sort([]int{1, 4, 5})`, it fails with:
 "cannot use i (type []int) as type []interface { } in function argument"